drocheam/optrace/docs/source/details/focus.rst

 For the *Irradiance Variance* method, the :external:ref:`Nelder-Mead <optimize.minimize-neldermead>` solver is employed directly, without doing additional search iterations or refinements.
-This choice is motivated on the observation of a typically smooth cost function.
+This choice is motivated on the observation of a typically smooth merit function.

-In contrast, for the methods *Image Sharpness* and *Image Center Sharpness*, the cost function tends to be much noisier and may include numerous local minima.
+In contrast, for the methods *Image Sharpness* and *Image Center Sharpness*, the merit function tends to be much noisier and may include numerous local minima.
 To address this challenge, the search region is initially sampled at multiple points.
-Subsequently, minimization is initiated relative to the smallest found cost position.
+Subsequently, minimization is initiated relative to the smallest found error position.
 The :external:ref:`COBYLA <optimize.minimize-cobyla>` solver yields satisfactory results in these cases.

 Pixel Dimensions for Rendering Methods